Volograms/vol_cl_tools/README.md

 There is a more detailed answer at https://apple.stackexchange.com/questions/414622/installing-a-c-c-library-with-homebrew-on-m1-macs

 ### Examples

-The following examples use Windows `vol2obj.exe`.
-For Linux/macOS substitute `./vol2obj.bin`.

 * Convert the first 5 frames (0 to 4, inclusive) from a Vologram in directory `..\1625472326152_ld\` to numbered .objs: